paulscottrobson/blitz-compiler/release/readme.txt

 got broken at some point, and I'd forgotten you could do NEXT Y,X.  But it's probably not a great idea to throw a hundred lines at it yet :)

+Having said that it passed the tests in tests/build/*.bas in the github.

 The speed increase varies but probably will be of the range 4-8 times.
 Things like floating point aren't any quicker because you are still using a 6502.
 Something like 'balls' which uses integers works better.
 (The MSBasic interpreter does all its math in floats, and converts; Blitz aggressively avoids floating